davejesch/wp-qore/wp-content/plugins/wp-qore/readme.txt

 == Changelog ==

+= 1.3.0 =
+* Added Security Advisor.
+Security Advisor offers you protection from security threats, such as: virus, malicious code, and security exploits.

 = 1.2.0 =
 * Bug in commit for 1.1.9 caused core-update.php to not reach the wp repo.
 This update is to solve that issue.